botagas/botagas/README.md

 ### 🧠 What I'm into

 - 🎮 **Building and hosting** self-sufficient game servers and other services
-- 📚 **Blogging**, documenting setups, guides, and tips for DIY sysadmins
+- 📚 **Blogging**, documenting setups, guides, and tips for other enthusiasts and sysadmins
 - 🤖 **Creating RedBot Cogs** to add helpful features to Discord bots
 - 🎶 **Blending music and tech** – from MIDI instruments to AI-powered music tools
 - 🧰 **Open-source exploration** – not everything is code, but everything is learnable